-General Meetings.
-Professional Associate Members do not have voting rights.

-- 5.2.2 To receive the publications of the Association and information, advice and guidance on educational and professional matters.
+- 5.1.5 To receive legal advice and assistance in professional matters relating to the Full Member's employment and in relation only to issues which arise during the period of the person's membership, in accordance with the Association's current legal policy. - 5.1.6 To receive such other benefits as Council may determine. - 5.2 Council will determine from time to time other rights and benefits for Professional Associate Members of the Association which will include, but not necessarily be restricted to, the following: - 5.2.1 To attend General Meetings.
+Professional Associate Members do not have voting rights. - 5.2.2 To receive the publications of the Association and information, advice and guidance on educational and professional matters.
 This includes mailings and publications, access to the website, access to the hotline and specialist support for general educational matters and pension advice but does not extend to any legal or HR support for their own employment. - 5.2.3 To receive legal advice and assistance in professional matters relating to their time in full membership and in relation only to issues which arise during the period of the person's full membership, in accordance with the Association's current legal policy. - 5.3 Council will determine from time to time other rights and benefits for International Members of the Association which will include, but not necessarily be restricted to, the following: - 5.3.1 To attend General Meetings.
 International Members do not have voting rights. - 5.3.2 To receive the publications of the Association, information, advice and guidance on educational and professional matters.
-This includes access to the website, access to the hotline and specialist support for pension advice but does not extend to any legal or HR support for their own employment. - 5.3.3 To receive legal advice and assistance in professional matters relating to their time in full membership and in relation only to issues which arise during the period of the person's full membership, in accordance with the Association's current legal policy. - 5.4 Council will determine from time to time other rights and benefits for Associate Members of the Association which will include, but not necessarily be restricted to, the following: - 5.4.1 To receive Associates Newsletters and Leader magazine, access to the website including the member secure area, access to the hotline and specialist support for advice related to their time in full membership including legal, HR and pensions. - 5.4.2 To receive legal advice and assistance in professional matters relating to their time in full membership and in relation only to issues which arise during the period of the person's full membership, in accordance with the Association's current legal policy. - 5.4.3 To attend meetings of their own Region or Section in accordance with Region or Section rules and at General Meetings.
-Associate Members do not have voting rights. - 5.5 Honorary Members and Honorary Fellows have the same membership rights as Associate Members and any other membership rights and benefits that Council determine from time to time.
+This includes access to the website, access to the hotline and specialist support for pension advice but does not extend to any legal or HR support for their own employment. - 5.3.3 To receive legal advice and assistance in professional matters relating to their time in full membership and in relation only to issues which arise during the period of the person's full membership, in accordance with the Association's current legal policy. - 5.4 Council will determine from time to time other rights and benefits for Associate Members of the Association which will include, but not necessarily be restricted to, the following: - 5.4.1 To attend General Meetings.
+Associate Members do not have voting rights. - 5.4.2 To receive Associates Newsletters and Leader magazine, access to the website including the member secure area, access to the hotline and specialist support for advice related to their time in full membership including legal, HR and pensions.

+- 5.4.3 To receive legal advice and assistance in professional matters relating to their time in full membership and in relation only to issues which arise during the period of the person's full membership, in accordance with the Association's current legal policy. - 5.5 Honorary Members and Honorary Fellows have the same membership rights as Associate Members and any other membership rights and benefits that Council determine from time to time.